timyers/r-learning-resources-for-genomics/README.md

 using the `GitHub` issues system.
 Pull Requests for contributions or suggestions are also welcome.

-Here are some simple ways in which you can contribute (in the increasing order of commitment):
+Here are some simple ways in which you can contribute:

 -   Correct any typos.